What is the history of Tiffany?

 Blue Book

 Tiffany was of the first companies to run a successful mail-order system.
 The blue book was cutting edge at the time.
 Long before it was mainstream, and before the world had heard of online shopping, they had this book.
 It came to highlight the blue book collection, which was first printed in 1845, and is still going now as an annual publication.
 Unbelievably, it was first printed 49 years before Vogue magazine.
-The yearly catalogue had a cover in the iconic blue, and featured products that could be purchased by sending in a cheque.
+The yearly catalogue had a cover in the iconic Tiffany blue, and featured products that could be purchased by sending in a cheque.
 Nowadays, the catalogues are highly sought after at Auctions and can fetch a high price, but at the time they were a marketing device.

 Gilded Age